AdenWhitworth/checkmate_Back-End/README.md

 ## Overview

-**Online Chess With Friends** is an application that enables players to compete in real-time chess matches, communicate with opponents, and track their rankings.
+**Checkmate** is an application that enables players to compete in real-time chess matches, communicate with opponents, and track their rankings.
 The backend, built with Node.js and WebSocket, manages all server-side logic, ensuring a smooth, responsive gameplay experience.

-## Online Chess With Friends Live Demo
+## Checkmate Demo

-The Online Chess With Friends application is live and can be accessed here: [Online Chess With Friends Demo](https://online-chess-with-friends.web.app/).
+The Checkmate application is live and can be accessed here: [Checkmate Demo](https://online-chess-with-friends.web.app/).
 You can explore all features of the game, including real-time gameplay, chat, and rankings.

 ### Test User Credentials